Safe & Sound doors are open to parents & families! Here are the services we are offering at our Waller St building:

 Each season Safe & Sound hosts a variety of events for families.
 From Ice Skating in winter and celebrating mother’s and father’s days in Spring to face painting in summer and preparing to go back to school in Autumn, our events are always fun for the whole family.

 Safe & Sound offers groups and workshops on parenting and topics relating to family well-being.
 Support groups and workshops are held Monday – Thursday.
 Free childcare is available in the Playroom for all groups held at 1757 Waller Street.

-Care managers support parents with tasks, such as applications, referrals, and making phone calls to other agencies/services on an as needed basis.
+Care coordinators support parents with tasks, such as applications, referrals, and making phone calls to other agencies/services on an as-needed basis.
 Ongoing short-term (12 sessions) care management support may be available depending on capacity and may also include home visits and accompaniment to appointments.

 This service is designed to surround families with support as they work to strengthen their protective factors.
 When families have strong protective factors they are able to practice positive parenting skills, address family needs, and life challenges.
 Once enrolled in IFS, parents collaborate with a Care Coordinator to work toward family goals.